 - Take your learning out of the classroom and into the field

-- Develop new skills in leadership, teamwork, and research
+- Develop lifelong skills in leadership, teamwork, communication, and critical thinking

 Who Should Apply?

-This semester at sea is open to gap year/winter start students who have graduated from high school but not yet matriculated at a college or university.
+This semester at sea is open to undergraduate students of all majors looking for a hands-on learning experience and greater understanding of the ocean environment.
+This program is also open to gap year/winter start students who have graduated from high school but not yet matriculated at a college or university.
 This program offers a full semester of college credit.

 Understanding the oceans is an essential component of appreciating how the world works and how we relate to it as human beings.
 The sea is so complex that it is impossible to comprehend from the perspective of a single academic discipline.
 With that in mind, this interdisciplinary program combines insights from oceanography, the humanities, and the social sciences with practical skills in seamanship, allowing students to deepen their awareness of and appreciation for the ocean through hands-on research and personal experience.
 In this semester, students will address and answer some of the most pressing global questions related to the ocean environment.

 What better place to study than the North Atlantic?
 We rely on it for warmth, food, work, and recreation, yet it's changing fast.
 Ocean temperatures are rising, fish stocks are shifting, and hurricanes are getting stronger and more destructive.
-By joining this program, students will be in the unique position to work on cutting edge topics exploring how climate change is impacting the North Atlantic - all while sailing across one of the most exciting blue-water passages in the world!
+By joining this program, students will be in the unique position to work on cutting edge topics exploring how climate change is impacting the North Atlantic.

 During an initial 6-week shore component in Woods Hole, academic coursework will prepare students for their research voyage from Woods Hole to the Caribbean.
 With full access to SEA faculty, guest lecturers, and the world-renowned Woods Hole Oceanographic Institution/Marine Biological Laboratory Library, students will design original research projects which they will later execute at sea.
 Maritime Studies coursework will complement this research by offering a wider historical and social perspective on the impact of humans on the world’s oceans, and on our society's relationship with the sea.
 Finally, Nautical Science coursework will introduce practical seamanship skills and the theoretical background necessary to for students safely operate a tall ship at sea.

-As full, working members of the scientific team and sailing crew aboard the SSV Corwith Cramer, students will then spend the next six weeks at sea managing shipboard operations, navigating by the stars, analyzing oceanographic samples, while making a blue-ocean passage in the North Atlantic Ocean.
+As full, working members of the scientific team and sailing crew aboard the SSV Corwith Cramer, students will then spend the next six weeks at sea managing shipboard operations, navigating by the stars, analyzing oceanographic samples, while making an epic passage of more than 2000 nautical miles.
 Perhaps most importantly, students will learn to challenge themselves and will develop new skills in leadership, teamwork, and research.

 At the beginning of every SEA Semester program, up to 25 students from various institutions across the U.S. — and often the world — come together on SEA’s residential campus in Falmouth, Massachusetts, on scenic Cape Cod, just down the road from the village of Woods Hole, a world-renowned hub of oceanographic research and discovery.